 1. Gratitude Notes

-Let your children express their love for their dear ones with this easy to make pop-up valentine’s day card.
-Engaging in crafts help children practice their motor skills and enhance their creative abilities.
+Let your children express their love for their dear ones with this easy to make handmade valentine’s day card.
+This adorable card clubs crafting to make a daily DIY Valentine card.

 3. Valentine Scavenger Hunt